The current guide to Saint Petersburg must-see places is a list of the most known attractions. But not just a simple list!

 - Is It Possible to Visit All Saint Petersburg Must-See Places in One Day?

-- Why I Have Chosen These St. Petersburg’s Must-See Places?
+- Why I Have Chosen These Saint Petersburg Must-See Places?

-Why I Have Chosen These St. Petersburg’s Must-See Places?
+Why I Have Chosen These Saint Petersburg Must-See Places?

-Firstly, because these are the most famous, iconic places.
-For the most part, many those buildings have become symbols of the city.
-Of course, to visit Saint Petersburg and not to have a look at the Peter and Paul Fortress is like to visit Paris and not to see the Eiffel Tower.
+Firstly, because these attractions are iconic places.
+For the most part, many of those buildings have become symbols of the city.
+For example, to visit Saint Petersburg and not to visit Palace Square is like to visit Paris and not to see the Eiffel Tower.

 Peter And Paul Fortress

 Let’s begin our journey with Peter and Paul Fortress, the heart of St. Petersburg.
 This is the place where St. Petersburg’s history begins.